How much luggage can I bring on a cruise? Can I bring shampoo? Can I bring drinks or alcohol? What about food? Will my

 Still, if you’re taking a cruise, chances are you’re going to pack a little more than a toothbrush.
 So you no doubt have a few questions about luggage and baggage on the ship.

 We’ve rounded up answers to some of the most common questions…

 How much luggage can I bring on a cruise?

-Unlike airlines, cruises don’t charge for the amount of luggage you bring.
-There are also no (reasonable) limit on how much you can bring.
+The best news about packing is that there is no (reasonable) limit on how much you can bring on a cruise.
 Most cruise lines “encourage” each passenger to limit luggage to two suitcases, each one less than 50 pounds.
 In addition, you can also bring carry-on luggage (more on that in a moment).

 First, keep in mind that you have to get all your luggage to and from the cruise ship.
 If you are flying, that may mean extra fees for extra bags.
 And even if you are driving to the cruise terminal, you still have to carry (or arrange for someone else to carry) all that luggage.

 We encourage people to pack reasonably.
 There is no harm in wearing the same thing twice during a cruise — many others will be doing just that.
 As well, every ship has laundry service if you need it.